MrSankofa/react-interview-prep/README.md

 the header should use the context api because we need global state to apply the theme

+Header needs a title
+a button to toggle the theme
+and it needs to change the styling for the entire app

 the styling for the header can be like this

 ```html